Siarhei Skrabets: Political activity

 He was running for president in the 2001 presidential elections of Belarus.
 In summer 2004 he took part in the hunger strike of the “Respublika” deputies (Vladimir Parfenovich, Siarheyi Skrabets and general Valeriy Frolov), who demanded democratization of the Electoral Code.

-He has been the chairman of the central organizing committee of Belorussian social democratic Party (Freedom) since 2009.
+He has been the chairman of the central organizing committee of Belarusian Social Democratic Party (Freedom) since 2009.

 A criminal case was opened against Skrebets on suspicion of organizing a criminal group.
 He was detained in May, 2005.
 The prosecutor's office brought a criminal case against the former deputy under two articles of the Criminal Code: article 13 part 1 (preparation to a crime).
 1 (preparation to a crime) and Art 431 part 2 (preparation to bribery).
 On September 13, 2005 the former deputy was charged with one more crime - illegal participation in entrepreneurial activity.
 In protest against the charges, Skrebets held four hunger strikes, one of which lasted 40 days.
 All of the charges practically fell apart as a result of court hearings.

 In December 2005 the Central Election Commission registered an initiative group for collecting signatures for the nomination of Sergey Skrabets as a presidential candidate.
 It was headed by the politician's brother Aliaksandr Skrabets.
 At that time Skrebets himself was in the investigative isolator of Minsk City Executive Committee #1.
 In total Skrebets collected 101,618 signatures. (as of January 26, 2006) At the end of January 2006 he withdrew his candidacy in favor of another candidate - ex-rector of Belarusian State University Alexander Kazulin.

 On February 14, 2006, Siarhei Skrabets was sentenced to two and a half years of jail.
 An amnesty was applied to Siarhei Skrebets, in connection with which his sentence was reduced by a year.
 He was released on November 15, 2006 after a year and a half of imprisonment.
 During his imprisonment, Sergei Skrebets lost 30 kilos of weight.

 In February 2007 he announced his intention to create a new youth democratic movement and to hold a constituent conference of a new opposition youth movement named after Kastus Kalinouski.

 On April 15, 2007, at the sixth report-election convention of the Belarusian Social Democratic Gromada, he was elected to the Central Council and the Executive Committee of the Party of Belarusian Social Democratic Gromada headed by Stanislav Shushkevich.

 In August 2007, he headed the Minsk city organization of the Belarusian Social Democratic Gromada.

 Since July 2008, he was elected First Deputy Chairman of the Belarusian Social Democratic Gromada.

 Since March 2009, he has been the Chairman of the Central Organizing Committee of Belarusian Social Democratic Party "Liberty".